APNIC-Labs/draft-kskroll-sentinel/README.md

    o  A query name that is signed with a DNSSEC signature that cannot be
+      validated (described as a "bogus" RRset in Section 5 of [RFC4033],

+Huston, et al.           Expires January 3, 2019               [Page 10]

+Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

-      validated (described as a "bogus" RRset in Section 5 of [RFC4033], when, for example, an RRset is not signed with a valid RRSIG record).
+      when, for example, an RRset is not signed with a valid RRSIG record).

    o  A query name containing the left-most label "root-key-sentinel-
       not-ta-<key-tag-of-KSK-current>".
 This name MUST be a validly- signed.
 Any validly-signed DNS zone can be used for this test.

-Huston, et al.          Expires December 13, 2018              [Page 10]

-Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018

    o  A query name containing the left-most label "root-key-sentinel-is-
       ta-<key-tag-of-KSK-new>".
 This name MUST be a validly-signed.